 The Ferry Ride Over

 We caught the Collectivo bus (local bus service) in Puerto Morelos to Playa Del Carmen and then caught the ferry from there.
 You have your choice of two ferries to take you between Playa del Carmen and Cozumel – the Winjet and Ultramar with Winjet being the less expensive of the two.
-We chose the Winjet and the crossing took us about 35 minutes and was a fairly smooth ride.
-We prepaid and booked online at a cost of $44 round trip for two which turned out to be a very smart thing to do.
-The line-ups were long and people were rushing to buy tickets.
+We chose the Winjet and the crossing is about 35 minutes and a fairly smooth ride.
+We prepaid and booked online at a cost of $44 round trip for two which turns out to be a very smart thing to do.
+The line-ups are long and people are rushing to buy tickets.

 The ferry is large and can handle up to approximately 400 hundred passengers.
 Bar and snack services are available.
 The schedule is very good, arriving and leaving almost on the hour.
-We felt it was safe and reliable.
+We feel it is safe and reliable.

-If you decide to take the kids you will be pleased to know that if they are between the ages of 5 and 12, they are charged 50% of the adult fare.
+If you decide to take the kids you will be pleased to know that if they are between the ages of 5 and 12, the price is 50% of the adult fare.

 Docking of the Ships